simon741/edu-devcamp/HOL/HOL0/README.md

     ![image](./media/2018-07-18-15-39-00.jpg)

-1. From the results select `Visual Studio Community 2017 (latest preview) on Windows Server 2016 (x64)` and click `Create` on the bottom of the page.
+1. From the results select `Visual Studio Community 2017 (latest preview) on Windows Server 2016 (x64)` and click `Create` at the bottom of the page.

     ![image](./media/2018-08-30-13-18-00.jpg)

-1. Assign a name to your virtual machine and to the resource group that will be created along with the virtual machine.
+1. Under `Subscription`, use your free trial.
+Also assign a name to your virtual machine and to the resource group that will be created along with the virtual machine.
 Enter your username and choose a password.
-Select `RDP` as the available inbound port.
-Use your free trial as the subscription.
-Click `Management` at the top of the page.
+Then select `RDP` as the available inbound port.
+To continue, click `Management` at the top of the page.

     ![image](./media/2018-08-30-16-27-00.jpg)